Depot Deal Days event is on now. Don't wait! Shop Event

 Consider ways to optimize the energy efficiency of your furnace even further.
 Ask your installer about programmable and smart thermostat options to fine-tune your home's temperature scheduling and energy consumption.
 Or if you experience noticeable temperature differences between floors in your home, ask your installer about upgrading to a zoned system to regulate heat distribution more precisely and deliver more consistent comfort.

-Investing in these system upgrades now can help you to save even more energy, and more money, in the long run.
+Investing in these system upgrades now can help you to save even more energy in the long run.

 What Are Some Home Heating Alternatives to a Gas Furnace?

-If a gas furnace, fueled either by natural gas or propane, is determined not to be the right choice for your home, there are several alternative systems that you can consider.
+In cases where a gas furnace may not be the best more most viable choice for your home, there are a number of alternative systems you might consider.
 A Home Depot Installer can help you decide whether any of these alternatives is a better fit for your needs.

 Some older homes may still use an oil furnace, although new ones are harder to find.
 Oil furnaces require fuel delivery, and storing oil requires the purchase of a specialized storage container.
 Typically, using oil to heat your home is more expensive than either natural gas or electricity.
 There’s also a higher risk of an oil furnace releasing carbon monoxide than with other fuel sources.

 An energy-efficient alternative to a furnace, a heat pump is designed to run as an air conditioner in warmer months, then reverse function in colder months to heat your home.
-Heat pumps are increasingly popular as a single-unit alternative to both a furnace and a central air conditioner; however, their ability to heat your home effectively and efficiently diminishes as temperatures start to dip further below the freezing mark.
-Most heat pumps require a supplementary electric heating component to ensure your home stays warm through winter.
+Heat pumps are increasingly popular as a single-unit alternative to both a furnace and a central air conditioner; however, while new cold climate options are available, heat pumps tend to be less effective and efficient at heating your home in regions with moderate to very cold winters.
+This issue is solved by pairing a heat pump with a furnace or other supplementary electric heating component to ensure consistent and effective home heating through the winter.

 Why is Reliability Important When Buying an Energy-Efficient Gas Furnace?